Commonwealth Shoe and Leather Co.

 The Commonwealth Shoe and Leather Company is a historic factory complex at 7 Marble Street in Whitman, Massachusetts.
 The Commonwealth Shoe Company was formed in 1885 by the merger of Charles H. Jones & Co. and Bay State Shoe & Leather Co.
 The company produced the hugely popular Bostonian shoe, known for its high quality and comfort.
 The Whitman factory complex was its original site.
-British shoemaker Clarks acquired the brand in 1979, and still produces it.
+In 1968, Commonwealth Shoe and Leather merged with Kayser-Roth, which later sold the Bostonian shoe brand to British shoemaker Clarks in 1979.
+Clarks still produces shoes under the Bostonian brand.

 The factory complex was listed on the National Register of Historic Places in 2014.